 The accessible torque peak makes for decent in-gear performance.
 Indeed, the i20 is actually pretty sprightly: 40-60mph in fourth gear takes 10.9sec, against 11.8sec in the Fiesta 1.4.
 The Hyundai is also quicker to dispatch 50-70mph in fifth gear, its time of 17.1sec comparing well with the Ford’s 21.8sec.

 Braking performance is less impressive.
 The pedal is slightly over-assisted, and there isn’t enough retardation.
-The stopping time from 60mph is 2.95sec in the dry and 3.3sec in the wet – the latter being nearly half a second slower than the Fiesta.
+The stopping time from 60mph is 2.95sec in the dry and 3.3sec in the wet – the latter being nearly half a second slower than the Ford Fiesta.

 The i20's top-spec petrol engine is a 99bhp 1.4-litre unit.
 Despite the extra power and torque (101lb ft) it doesn’t feel that much quicker than the 1.2 version.
 The official 0-62mph time is 11.6sec and the top speed is a claimed 112mph.
 Unlike the base petrol unit, the 1.4 can be specified with a six-speed manual or four-speed auto.
 The latter adds 1.3sec to the sprint to 62mph.